Skip to main content

 Be aware of the following important deadlines:

-Can I change my major?
+How do I change my major?

-Some majors at UC San Diego are “capped,” which means enrollment in the major is restricted due to high demand.
+Some majors at UC San Diego are selective, which means enrollment in the major is restricted due to high demand.
 If you were not accepted to the major upon admission to UC San Diego, you will need to apply sometime after you arrive on campus.

 How do I declare a double major?